-

 Daisy’s wonderful blog is all about inspiration.
 Some days I click on the Kindred Spirit Quotes here in SunnyRoomStudio just for a boost.
 I love her simple quote at the bottom of the page as it also has become my writing mantra: “Be joy.
 Be love.
 And give what you are.”

-Blog posts via DazyDayWriter @ work in SunnyRoomStudio: rights reserved.
+Blog posts by SunnyRoomStudio: all rights reserved.